stakater/mto-docs/content/explanation/console.md

 ## Dashboard Overview

 The dashboard serves as a centralized monitoring hub, offering insights into the current state of tenants, namespaces, and quotas.
 It is designed to provide a quick summary/snapshot of MTO resources' status.
-Additionally, it includes a Showback graph that presents a quick glance of the seven-day cost trends associated with the namespaces.
+Additionally, it includes a Showback graph that presents a quick glance of the seven-day cost trends associated with the namespaces/tenants based on the logged-in user.

 ![image](../images/dashboard.png)